daanklijn/neurocoevolution/README.md

 # Deep NeuroCoevolution
-This repository contains the code for the paper "Deep NeuroCoevolution: a superior approach to solvingcomplex multi-agent problems".
+This repository contains the code for the paper "Deep NeuroCoevolution: a superior approach to solving complex multi-agent problems".